letorbi/clawtrainer/README.md

 ----

-Copyright 2018-2021 the Nappy FIngers contributors
+Copyright 2018-2021 the Nappy Fingers contributors